 Methodology

 The classifier checks each multiple-choice question's answer-choice array.
 A question is counted as "all-numeric" if every choice in the array parses as a pure numeric value after stripping optional LaTeX delimiters, currency symbols, percent signs, thousands separators, and whitespace.
-The classifier accepts integers, decimals, scientific notation, and signed values; it rejects anything with embedded prose.
+The classifier accepts integers, decimals, scientific notation, signed and parenthesized-negative values, magnitude suffixes (%, bps, million, billion), and the CAS interval-bucket format ("At least 0.40, but less than 0.50"); it rejects anything with embedded prose.

 What the classifier does NOT count as quantitative:

 What this means: the % quantitative number is a floor on actual computational density.
-The true rate is higher in cases where the reasoning is computational but the published choice format includes prose (CPA tax sections, CAS MAS-II).
+The true rate is higher in cases where the reasoning is computational but the published choice format includes prose (the CPA tax sections are the clearest case).
 The number is most accurate for exams that publish bare-numeric answer choices (SOA preliminary, FRM, CFA quantitative methods sections).

 Question-bank totals are FreeFellow originals only.
 We exclude verbatim reproductions of CFA Institute end-of-reading items and SOA sample questions from the count because the question-format profile of third-party content can differ from our original generation.